How Ozempic Works: GLP-1 Receptor Agonism, Blood Glucose Control, and Appetite Regulation

 GLP-1 and Why It Matters in Diabetes

-Glucagon-like peptide-1 (GLP-1) is an incretin hormone secreted by L-cells in the small intestine within minutes of eating.
+Glucagon-like peptide-1 (GLP-1) is an incretin hormone.
+Incretin hormones are released by the gut after you eat.
+Cells in the small intestine, called L-cells, release GLP-1 within minutes of a meal.

 Natural GLP-1 actions: